 This training should inform employees that excess cash is stored overnight in a time-lock or time-delay drop-safe that cannot be immediately opened by the restaurant manager or that daily cash deposits can only be retrieved in the presence of an armored car security guard.

 If these common fast-food security procedures were implemented and taught to all employees, the opportunity would be gone and this robbery/murder probably would not have occurred.

-Studies show that most robbers won’t wait around for twenty-minutes for a safe to unlock itself.
-This fact should be communicated to all employees and to the public by displaying highly visible decals on the entry doors openly drop large bills in front of customers into the cash drop safe.
+Studies show that most robbers won’t wait around for twenty minutes for a safe to unlock itself.
+This fact should be communicated to all employees and to the public by displaying highly visible decals on the entry doors and openly dropping large bills in front of customers into the cash drop safe.

 - It’s possible that robbery prevention procedures were not implemented at this restaurant.